individkid/sidegeo/README.md

   * --call takes Lua function and arguments to start
   * --side enque command for debug and internal use

-The --call --yield --inject -F commands synchronize actions.
-To wait for a --call Lua script to complete before proceeding, issue --injectFthis --callLuaScript --yield.
+The --call --yield --inject -o commands synchronize actions.
+To wait for a --call Lua script to complete before proceeding, issue --inject-o_ --callLuaScript --yield.
 The --inject disables the current file after --yield allows injected options to be executed.
 The --call kicks off the Lua script.
-A -F injected by the Lua script will be after the one injected by the --inject, because -F is processed by the same thread as the -inject.
+A -o injected by the Lua script will be after the one injected by the --inject, because -o is processed by the same thread as the --inject.

 The --time --color --source --listen --metric commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
 The simple equations are quotients of sums of terms of one coefficient and up to two variables.
 Each --time has a value used as variables and for other purposes.